Ray0124/Serial_port_value_save_GUI/README.md

 Sometimes we need to save the messege from the controller by serial port.
-For example, the sensor feedback to arduino,and I send the messege fm arduino to computer by serial port:
+For example, the sensor feedback to arduino,and I send the messege from arduino to computer by serial port:

 ![img](https://github.com/Ray0124/Serial_port_value_save_GUI/blob/master/serial_port.PNG)